Mostafa-Sayed29/requirement-analysis/README.md

 3️⃣ **Guides Design and Development**
 Well-documented requirements provide a solid foundation for designing system architecture and developing features.
 This ensures that the solution is both functional and aligned with user needs, leading to higher-quality software.
+## Key Activities in Requirement Analysis

+Requirement Analysis involves several important activities that help ensure a project’s success.
+These activities work together to define, document, and validate the system’s requirements.

+- **Requirement Gathering**
+  This is the process of collecting information from stakeholders about their needs, expectations, and objectives for the system.
+It often involves interviews, surveys, and reviewing existing documentation.

+- **Requirement Elicitation**
+  In this activity, the development team refines and clarifies gathered information using techniques such as brainstorming, workshops, and prototyping.
+The goal is to ensure that the requirements are well understood and accurately captured.

+- **Requirement Documentation**
+  This involves creating detailed records of the system’s functional and non-functional requirements.
+The documentation serves as a reference for stakeholders, designers, and developers throughout the project.

+- **Requirement Analysis and Modeling**
+  The requirements are analyzed for feasibility, consistency, and completeness.
+Modeling techniques (such as use case diagrams, flowcharts, or data models) are used to visually represent system interactions and processes.

+- **Requirement Validation**
+  This final activity ensures that the documented requirements are accurate, complete, and aligned with stakeholder needs.
+It typically involves reviews, walkthroughs, and approval sessions with stakeholders.